Chart Color Schemes

 Tempe features high concentrations of group households, with a fairly typical median household size

-Family households account for 74.2% of all households, including 34.7% couples with children, 25.4% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 25.8%, with lone person households at 18.5% and group households comprising 7.0%.
-The median household size is 2.7 people, aligning with Greater Sydney's average.
+Family households comprise 74.2% of all households, including 34.7% couples with children, 25.4% couples without children, and 12.4% single parent families.
+Non-family households make up the remaining 25.8%, with lone person households at 18.5% and group households comprising 7.0%.
+The median household size is 2.7 people, matching the Greater Sydney average.

 Frequently Asked Questions - Households